Tiffin Sambar | hotel style Idli Sambar

 • Add ingredients under “Roast and grind” in a wide pan

-• saute well till they turn aromatic and turns golden brown
+• Sauté well till they turn aromatic and turn golden brown

 • Transfer to a plate and cool completely

-• Add ghee and turn on the stove in medium flame and heat
+• Add ghee and turn on the stove on medium flame, and heat

-• When ghee turns hot add mustard seed and lets them splutter
+• When the ghee turns hot, add mustard seed and let it splutter

 • Furthermore, add curry leaves and mix well